eliastche/PythonLabs/README.md

 # Python Labs Elias Tche

 ## Purpous
-This is the github repo for ELias Tche for use in the Python for finance Lab sessions
+This is the github repo for Elias Tche for use in the Python for Finance Lab sessions

+## Lab 1